 Only when your candidate decides to accept your offer and signs the contract can you talk about hiring.
 However, the job is not done yet...

-More and more companies are starting to understand the importance of a good onboarding.
-Even more so, once a company hires a new talent, some believe this is only when the job starts.
+More and more companies are starting to understand the importance of good onboarding.
+Even more so, once a company hires new talent, some believe this is only when the job starts.
 Onboarding the candidates means introducing them to the culture and the people as well as giving them all important information and training to be able to excel at their job as soon as possible.